cynthiatreger/az-routing-guide-ep4-chained-nvas/README.md

 # 4.1.
 Test environment description

-The scenario used in [Episode #3](https://github.com/cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals) is now updated to reflect a common requirement of having a firewall between the On-Prem and Azure, either for the entire Cloud environment or for dedicated Spoke VNETs only.
-Here we will consider this requirement for Spoke1 VNET only.
+The scenario used in [Episode #3](https://github.com/cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals) is now updated to reflect a common requirement of having a firewall between the On-Prem and Azure, either for the entire Cloud environment or for a limited set Spoke VNETs only.
+Here we will consider this requirement for Spoke1 VNET.

-This security layer is here provided by another 3rd Party NVA rather than by the native Azure Firewall.
-A second Cisco CSR (*FW NVA*) is used for that purpose and deployed in a dedicated subnet in the Hub VNET (*FWsubnet*: 10.0.0.0/24).
+To illustrate the usage of BGP, this security layer is provided by another 3rd Party NVA rather than by the native Azure Firewall.
+For that purpose, a second Cisco CSR (named "FW NVA") is deployed in a new subnet in the Hub VNET ("FWsubnet": 10.0.0.0/24).

 To facilitate the management of branches being added/deleted or updated with new subnets, dynamic route advertisement (BGP) is run between the Concentrator NVA and the FW NVA.

-The *SpokeRT* *route table* created in Episode #3 and applied to the Spoke VNETs for direct connectivity between the Spoke VMs and the Concentrator NVA has been dissociated from the Spoke1 VNET subnets.
+The "SpokeRT" *route table* created in Episode #3 and applied to the Spoke VNETs for direct connectivity between the Spoke VMs and the Concentrator NVA has been dissociated from all the Spoke1 VNET subnets.

+Expected traffic flows:

 <img width="558" alt="image" src="https://user-images.githubusercontent.com/110976272/215558452-b22e0f2d-6bfd-4372-8881-6610e41dcd23.png">